 In Shinjuku Kabukicho, Tokyo, there is a stage performance called the Ninja + Kabuki Show.

-The first part features a Japanese taiko drum performance, followed by a samurai show.
+The first part features a Japanese taiko drum performance, followed by a ninja show.
 The final part offers a short hands-on experience for visitors.

 The show is mainly designed for international visitors, and the explanations are given in English.
 Most of the audience are tourists rather than local Japanese.

 However, it was hard to follow the story during the show.
-They gave us a paper at the end, and that’s when I finally understood that it was a battle between two ninjas.
+They gave us a paper at the end, and that’s when I finally realized it was a battle between two ninjas.

 The Goddess of Light descended from the heavens and entrusted the white ninja, Dragon, with a sacred sword that would bring peace to the world.
 However, his destined rival, the black ninja Tiger, ambushes him and steals the sword.
 Devastated, Dragon falls in love with an Oiran—a courtesan who is the incarnation of the Goddess.
 Determined to fulfill his mission, he challenges Tiger once more.